thomd/notebook/README.md

 ## Setup with Remote Repository

-1. Create a git repository on Github for your notebook pages like for example [notebook-example-pages](https://github.com/thomd/notebook-example-pages).
+1. Create a git repository on Github for your markdown pages like for example [notebook-example-pages](https://github.com/thomd/notebook-example-pages).

 2. Upload a public SSH key to Github using [gh-cli](https://cli.github.com/) (do not enter a passphrase for the key):